luislucena16/marketplace-challenge/README.md

 # Easy Deployment

-Frontend is automatically deployed using Vercel's Github integration, but contracts have to be manually deployed to keep a better control on them.
+Contracts have to be manually deployed to keep a better control on them.
+By having the contracts deployed you can interact with the frontend automatically.
-However, new deployed contract addresses can be updated on the frontend simply by running a script that modifies Vercel's project environment variables and triggers a new frontend deployment.
+Follow the instructions:

 # How to run